-A. LncRNAs are involved in all aspects of cancer metabolism.
+A. LncRNAs are involved in all aspects of cancer metabolism

 LncRNAs have been found to impact essentially all aspects of tumor metabolism.
-We will start with their involvement in promoting the metastatic activity of cancers.
+We will start with their involvement in promoting metastatic activity in cancers.

-Hepatocellular carcinoma (HCC), (liver cancer) is generally one of the more aggressive tumors in humans.
+Hepatocellular carcinoma (HCC) (liver cancer) is generally one of the more aggressive tumors in humans.
 One of the six features of cancer described by Hanahan and Weinberg is its ability to metastasize to other parts of the body.
 In fact, the cause of death is usually due to metastases rather than the primary tumor.
-We will therefore consider the role of IncRNA in the metastatic processes on the molecular level.
+We will therefore consider the role of lncRNA in the metastatic processes on the molecular level.

 Transforming growth factor beta was found to induce the formation of a complex in which the growth factor combines with IncRNA to form the complex IncRNA-ATB, which in hepatocellular carcinoma facilitated the process, epithelial to mesenchymal transition (EMT), that results in cellular invasion and organ colonization by hepatocellular carcinoma cells by two distinct RNA - RNA interactions.
-The IncRNA-ATB complex competitively binds to miR - 200 that activates two other moieties that contribute to EMT to enhance a signaling process that promotes metastasis.25
+The IncRNA-ATB complex competitively binds to miRNA that activates two other moieties that contribute to EMT to enhance a signaling process that promotes metastasis.26

-This is a minimal simplistic sampling of the complexities involved in understanding the role of epigenetics in cancers at the molecular level.
-This applies to only one of the six major characteristics of cancer metabolism.
-A fairly comprehensive discussion of the role of lncRNAs in cancer is offered by Adam M. Schmitt and Howard Y. Chang in a paper entitled: "Long Noncoding RNAs in Cancer Pathways," in Epigenetics and Cancer, April 2016, for those of you who are interested.
-In fact, there are many research papers based on the great deal of continuing investigation of this are subject.
+This is a simplistic sampling of the complexities involved in understanding the role of epigenetics in cancers at the molecular level, pertaining to only one of the six major characteristics of cancer metabolism.
+A fairly comprehensive discussion of the role of lncRNAs in cancer is offered by Adam M. Schmitt and Howard Y. Chang26 and there is a great deal of continuing investigation of this subject.

-B. CpG Island Methylator Phenotype (CIMP)+
+B. CpG island methylator phenotype (CIMP)+

-In 1999 Toyota and colleagues recognized an important concept that occurs in many cancerous tumors known as, CpG Island methylator phenotype (CIMP)+26.
-This is a striking demonstration of the significant role of epigenetics in the occurrence of cancer including a number of its metabolic characteristics such as rapid growth rate and propensity to metastasize.
+In 1999, M. Toyota and colleagues recognized an important concept that occurs in many cancerous tumors known as, CpG island methylator phenotype (CIMP)+.27 This is a striking demonstration of the significant role of epigenetics in the occurrence of cancer including a number of its metabolic characteristics such as rapid growth rate and propensity to metastasize.
 It also provides clues to prognosis and guidance in selecting the most effective treatment.
 In fact, this has dramatically altered our approach to diagnosis and treatment of cancer in general.
 Up until about 35 years ago it was widely accepted that cancers were caused primarily by oncogenic mutations resulting in uncontrolled growth of abnormal cells.
 Recognition of CIMP+ has brought into clear focus the need for determining the associated epigenetic factors in order to adequately diagnose and treat cancers.